The popular psychology of Western culture has firmly established a connection between happiness and self-esteem.

-In writing to the early Christians in Rome, the apostle Paul made this observation regarding the second great commandment: “Owe no one anything except to love one another, for he who loves another has fulfilled the law.
+In writing to Christ’s early followers in Rome, the apostle Paul made this observation regarding the second great commandment: “Owe no one anything except to love one another, for he who loves another has fulfilled the law.
 For the commandments, ‘You shall not commit adultery,’ ‘You shall not murder,’ ‘You shall not steal,’ ‘You shall not bear false witness,’ ‘You shall not covet,’ and if there is any other commandment, are all summed up in this saying, namely, ‘You shall love your neighbor as yourself.’
 Love does no harm to a neighbor; therefore love is the fulfillment of the law” (Romans 13:8–10, emphasis added).

 What a paradox!
 Love and obedience to God’s law are one and the same!
 The apostle John summed it up this way.
 “For this is the love of God, that we keep His commandments” (1 John 5:3).